rodolformelo/pagerank/README.md

 # Pagerank
-Google's page rank is a historical algorithm.
-Published in 1998 by Pager and Brin, it was the first method used by Google Search to measure the relative importance of a certain webpage in its search engines.
+Google's page rank is a remarkable algorithm.
+Published in 1998 by Page and Brin, it was the first method used by Google Search to measure the relative importance of a certain webpage in its search engines.
 Although it is not currently used by Google Search, it is yet a well-used metric to calculate node importance in a Graph.

 As part of 2022 Bocconi's Computer Science (Algorithms) Course, I will develop the Page Rank and Personalized Page Rank Algorithms to be applied in a unweighted graph.